Can I cash in a final salary pension?

 - final salary pensions are index-linked, meaning they rise with inflation

 - it's tough to know whether the ‘cash equivalent transfer value’ (CETV) you get represents a good deal or not

 - final salary schemes usually provide better retirement income than you could secure by other means.

-What to do if you want to cash in a final salary pension
+How do I cash in a final salary pension?

 If you do decide to give up your final salary pension for cash, you’ll need to make a request to your pension scheme for a CETV.
 How the scheme arrives at this figure is a complex calculation.